lyteword/kjv/matthew/chapter-27.md

 <sup>21</sup> The governor answered and said unto them, Whether of the twain will ye that I release unto you?
 They said, Barabbas.

-<sup>22</sup> Pilate saith unto them, What shall I do then with Jesus which is called Christ?
-They all say unto him, Let him be crucified.
+<sup>22</sup> Pilate saith unto them, What shall I do then with Jesus which is called Christ? *They* all say unto him, Let him be crucified.

 <sup>23</sup> And the governor said, Why, what evil hath he done?
 But they cried out the more, saying, Let him be crucified.

-<sup>24</sup> ¶ When Pilate saw that he could prevail nothing, but that rather a tumult was made, he took water, and washed his hands before the multitude, saying, I am innocent of the blood of this just person: see ye to it.
+<sup>24</sup> ¶ When Pilate saw that he could prevail nothing, but *that* rather a tumult was made, he took water, and washed *his* hands before the multitude, saying, I am innocent of the blood of this just person: see ye *to it*.

-<sup>25</sup> Then answered all the people, and said, His blood be on us, and on our children.
+<sup>25</sup> Then answered all the people, and said, His blood *be* on us, and on our children.

-<sup>26</sup> ¶ Then released he Barabbas unto them: and when he had scourged Jesus, he delivered him to be crucified.
+<sup>26</sup> ¶ Then released he Barabbas unto them: and when he had scourged Jesus, he delivered *him* to be crucified.

-<sup>27</sup> Then the soldiers of the governor took Jesus into the common hall, and gathered unto him the whole band of soldiers.
+<sup>27</sup> Then the soldiers of the governor took Jesus into the common hall, and gathered unto him the whole band *of soldiers*.

 <sup>28</sup> And they stripped him, and put on him a scarlet robe.

-<sup>29</sup> ¶ And when they had platted a crown of thorns, they put it upon his head, and a reed in his right hand: and they bowed the knee before him, and mocked him, saying, Hail, King of the Jews!
+<sup>29</sup> ¶ And when they had platted a crown of thorns, they put *it* upon his head, and a reed in his right hand: and they bowed the knee before him, and mocked him, saying, Hail, King of the Jews!

 <sup>30</sup> And they spit upon him, and took the reed, and smote him on the head.

-<sup>31</sup> And after that they had mocked him, they took the robe off from him, and put his own raiment on him, and led him away to crucify him.
+<sup>31</sup> And after that they had mocked him, they took the robe off from him, and put his own raiment on him, and led him away to crucify *him*.

 <sup>32</sup> And as they came out, they found a man of Cyrene, Simon by name: him they compelled to bear his cross.

 <sup>33</sup> And when they were come unto a place called Golgotha, that is to say, a place of a skull,

-<sup>34</sup> ¶ They gave him vinegar to drink mingled with gall: and when he had tasted thereof, he would not drink.
+<sup>34</sup> ¶ They gave him vinegar to drink mingled with gall: and when he had tasted *thereof*, he would not drink.

 <sup>35</sup> And they crucified him, and parted his garments, casting lots: that it might be fulfilled which was spoken by the prophet, They parted my garments among them, and upon my vesture did they cast lots.